mvelusce/peon/README.md

 ## Development

-The code in written in go 1.14.
+The code is written in go 1.15.

 Init Go module
 ```bash